 So, what can you do?

-- Adding a humidifier can help improve skin irritations and dry skin.
+- Adding a humidifier can help alleviate skin irritations and dry skin.

-- Reduce the static electricity in your home.
+- Reduce the occurrence of shocks from static electricity in your home.

 - Create a proper environment for indoor plants to flourish.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.